amoraroma/jabberbot/README.md

 ### Windows

 Jabberbot works just fine on Windows, but the setup will be _slightly_ different.
-You can skip installing development headers, instead you'll need to install PyStemmer and ffmpeg manually.
+You can skip installing development headers, instead you'll need to install PyStemmer and libav manually.
 Not big deal.

 * PyStemmer: http://www.lfd.uci.edu/~gohlke/pythonlibs/#pystemmer
 * Libav: http://builds.libav.org/windows/release-gpl/